 Not only that, but the resulting sidebar that lists selectable options offers no scroll bars or any other indication that there are additional results/listings beyond what is initially visible.
-Not having scroll bars makes the user believe the selection isn’t there even though it may just hidden below.
+Not having scroll bars makes the user believe the selection isn’t there, even though it may just be hidden below.

 Error flags on the Report List are BELOW the related item, rather than ‘in-line’ with them as users would expect (at least the item itself should be red or asterisked, too).